frostbits-security/MITM-cheatsheet/README.md

 * [`yersinia`](https://github.com/tomac/yersinia)` –G`
 Yersinia has a graphical interface and an interactive console, you need to select network interfaces and launch a MITM attack.
-The graphical interface does not work stably, so you can use the interactive interface: `yersinia –I`.
-You will also need a utility for data sniff, for example: [`net-creds`](https://Qithub.com/DanMcInerney/net-creds) (or wireshark).
+The graphical interface does not work stably, so you can use the interactive interface: `yersinia –I`. also you need a tool for [Data sniffing](#data-sniffing).

 + [Scapy](https://scapy.net/)
 Scapy is a Python program that enables the user to send, sniff and dissect and forge network packets.
 It can be used to create the specially crafted frames needed for processing this attack.